gocd/www.go.cd/source/posts/2015-04-27-Feature-Branch-Support.html.markdown

 ### Results

-* Go will trigger builds for every new Pull Request and for new commits to existing Pull Requests:
+* GoCD will trigger builds for every new Pull Request and for new commits to existing Pull Requests:

     <figure>
       <img src="/assets/images/blog/feature-branch/trigger-build.png" class="has_border full_size"